-This example shows how to rank features using several ranking techniques, how to compare the results, and how to export features from the app.
+This example shows how to rank features using several classification ranking techniques, how to compare the results, and how to export features from the app.
 If you want to follow along with the steps interactively, use the data you imported in Process Data and Explore Features in Diagnostic Feature Designer, and uses the feature set from that example.
 Use Open Session to reload your session data using the file name you provided.

-When you generate features, you seek the features that perform best at distinguishing among data of different conditions.
+When you generate features for classification, you seek the features that perform best at distinguishing among data of different conditions.
 When you view the histograms, you can get an idea of the relative effectiveness of your features.
 In this example, you use ranking algorithms to perform this feature comparison more rigorously.
 Once you have chosen the features you want to retain, you export these features into the MATLAB® workspace.

 Rank your features using the default T-Test technique.
 Click Rank

 Your selection brings up a ranked list of features, displayed as both a bar chart and a numerical table.

 The bar chart legend shows that the initial ranking is performed using the T-Test algorithm.
 The chart is normalized to 1 to facilitate visual comparison.
 The table displays unnormalized ranking scores.
 Hover your mouse over a bar to get the full variable name.

 Each ranking algorithm uses different criteria to perform the ranking.
 In the